zuhebahmed88091/AirVibe/README.md

 # 📖 AirVibe <a name="about-project"></a>

-**ECOCLIMA** Unleash the Power of Change with Our Eco-Social App.
+**AirVibe** Unleash the Power of Change with Our Eco-Social App.
 Stay Empowered and United to Safeguard Our Planet.
 Get Live Air Quality Updates and Embrace a Caring Community.
 Let's Embrace Positivity Together for a Greener Tomorrow.
 Join the Movement for a Sustainable Future!

 ## 🛠 Built With <a name="built-with"></a>